 The first thing to know about Vezenkov is that he’s 27 years old and has been playing professional basketball for over a decade, with many of those years being in the EuroLeague; he is one of the best EuroLeague players of all time.
 While no player over the age of 24 (Malcolm Brogdon, Elgin Baylor, and David Robinson) has won the NBA Rookie of the Year award, Vezenkov could change that.

-The second detail about Vezenkov is his combination of size and shooting: one of the most coveted combos in today’s NBA.
-Vezenkov stands at 6-foot-9 and can play small forward or power forward, giving the Sacramento Kings plenty of options in where they can deploy him.
+The second detail about Vezenkov is his combination of size and shooting, one of the most coveted combos in today’s NBA.
+Vezenkov stands at 6-foot-9 and can play small forward or power forward, giving the Sacramento Kings plenty of options to deploy him.
 Further, he has shot 43% or better from behind the arc in three of his past six professional seasons; he is the perfect fit for this Kings team that likes to run, space the floor, and shoot threes.

 NBA Rookie of the Year Odds: Stay Away From

 After winning Summer League MVP, Cam Whitmore’s NBA Rookie of the Year odds skyrocketed up to +2000, which gives him the fifth-best odds out of all rookies.
 This is in no way an indictment on Whitmore’s game or upside, as all of our NBA experts are incredibly high on him long-term; however, there is simply no opportunity for Whitmore to win the award.

 First, Whitmore will be playing behind Dillon Brooks, an All-NBA defender who is known to shoot undesirable shots on the other end of the floor.
 Additionally, Fred VanVleet is set to start at point guard for the Rockets and likes to shoot a ton, too.
 As a matter of fact, those two players combined to take roughly 30 shots per game last season, which will severely limit Whitmore’s upside to post strong enough stats to give him a case for the award.